 Publicist: British singer George Michael dead at age 53

-In this Dec.
-2, 1993 file photo, George Michael performs at "Concert of Hope" to mark World AIDS Day at London's Wembley Arena.
 According to a publicist on Sunday, Dec.
-25, 2016, the singer has died at the age of 53. less FILE - In this Dec.
-2, 1993 file photo, George Michael performs at "Concert of Hope" to mark World AIDS Day at London's Wembley Arena.
+25, 2016, the singer has died at the age of 53. .
+FILE - In this Oct.
+28, 1993, file photo, pop star George Michael arrives to give evidence at the Royal Courts of Justice in London.

 Add your comments below